-If you are interested in learning more, I would be happy to discuss the benefits of yoga therapy to see if it would be a fit for you.
-Please click on the "contact us" tab and mention that you are interested in learning more about yoga therapy.
+If you are interested in learning more, I would be happy to discuss the benefits of yoga therapy, to see if it would be a fit for you.
+Please click on the "contact us" tab and mention that you are interested in learning more about yoga therapy and beginning the process with an assessment.

-I have been active my whole life, but primarily playing soccer.
-After the birth of my first son, I also became an aerobics and step instructor.
-Shortly after, I began having major problems with my back, which I mostly ignored.
+I have been active my whole life, through dance, soccer, coaching, and being a certified group fitness instructor.
+After the birth of my first son, I began having major problems with my back, which I mostly ignored.
 The day I found out I was pregnant with my second son, I also found out I had a bulging and herniated disc in my lower back.
 At 4 ½ months pregnant, I had successful back surgery.
-The surgeon told me to stop all “high-impact” activities.
-However, I continued to do many things he advised against, including running, playing soccer with the teams I coach, and even completing a Tinman.
+My off and on issues with my back are what brought me to yoga.

-I finally realized I have been too hard on my body and if I do not want more back surgery, I had to make some changes.
-I fell in love with yoga because it is a challenge but one that is kinder on my body and is helping my back issues at the same time.
-The mind-body component is helping me accept the limitations I have but find there are many ways to challenge myself to be stronger.
+I fell in love with yoga because it is a challenge but one that is kinder on my body.
+The mind-body component is helping me accept the limitations I have but find there are many ways to challenge myself physically and mentally.
 I completed my yoga teacher training in 2015 and I continue to take workshops and trainings to learn more that I can share with students, including Myofasical Release and Reiki.
-I am currently a Level 2 Reiki practioner.
-I would be happy to schedule a private session to work on individual issues, through yoga, myofascial release or Reiki.
+I help my students figure out what works in their own body to feel good and be functional.
+I am also currently a Level 2 Reiki Practioner.
+I would be happy to schedule a private session to work on individual issues through yoga, myofascial release or Reiki.
 I hope I can encourage others to find a challenging and rewarding yoga experience too.

 I have been married to John Haug for 15 years and have a step-son, Matt and daughter-in-law, Laurie and two grand children, Bennett and Cora.
 I Love those kiddos!
 I worked in Management at AT&T for over 25 years and have finally found a job I love.
 I've been practicing yoga for 11 years and last summer I completed my 200 hour Registered Yoga Teacher training through YogaWorks.
 I love yoga and feel it is especially important to my generation (Baby Boomers) to keep moving and active in order to enjoy our retirement years.
 I love teaching yoga to new people and getting them excited about the practice and the health benefits they can receive from yoga.
 I love my retirement job!
 I teach Beginners and Restorative Yoga.